-Financing for improved RETs infrastructure, transmission and distribution is particularly important to enable the greater deployment of some RETs. ined here, followed by a discussion of the difficulties in incorporating the true price of energy into market rates.
+Financing for improved RETs infrastructure, transmission and distribution is particularly important to enable the greater deployment of some RETs.
+Public fiscal support... is much easier to justify on grounds that RETs will render such energy options more pricecompetitive over time.

+ined here, followed by a discussion of the difficulties in incorporating the true price of energy into market rates.